 The A2 line is for recording your transactions (what you put in or take out).
 It has two different colors because some people like to use two lines for explanations and some do not.
 It doesn't matter which way you use it since it is for your information.
 However, I strongly suggest that you keep it neat and readable.
 You never know when you might need to go back and check something.

 The first column (marked with an "a") is where you put your check number.
 This line is important, because it helps you track issues and/or missing checks.
 If you void a check (make a mistake on it and can't use it), you should record the check number and write VOID in the transaction column-marked with a "c"(and on the check).
 I don't know how many times I have gone into my account to write a check and found a number missing.
-I would search high and low only to remember that I had to void it somewhere and asked them to throw it away.
+I would search high and low only to remember that I had to void it somewhere and asked them to throw it away after I wrote void all over it.
 Bad choice on my part!
 If I had kept it, I would at least have known that I voided it.
-If you use an ATM, you would either leave this box empty or write "debit" there.
+If you use an ATM, you could either leave this box empty or write something like 'debit card' there.

 The "b" column is for the date of the transaction.
 Be sure to write it clearly in case you have to go back to it at a later date.
-If you are using two lines for your transactions, use the first line for the month and the second line for the day.
+If you are using two lines for your transactions (something I like to do because you can put down more information about the transaction) use the first line for the month and the second line for the day.

 The 'c' column is for writing who the check is made out to as well as why you wrote the check.
 Or, if it is a deposit, you would write deposit in this section and perhaps a small explanation of what type.
 Using two lines makes this much easier because you don't have to squish everything on one small line.

 The 'd' column is for recording the amount of the payment (check amount).
 Payments and deductions from your account are all that go here; note the (-) after the description which means this is an amount to be deducted from your account.
-Leave the second line blank or draw a line through it.
+Leave the lower amount line blank.

 The "e" column is the column used to ‘check’ off the items that have cleared (or been processed by) your bank--this will be on your bank statement (different hub).
 You should not use this line except for this purpose because it could be confusing when reviewing for payments or searching for errors.